Skin-to-Skin

 How?

-• Place baby directly on mom’s stomach – tummy to tummy.
+• Place baby directly on the birthing parents’ stomach – tummy to tummy.

 • Baby may need time to rest and be still.
 It may take time before baby is interested in feeding.

-• As baby becomes more alert, the baby may begin to move his or her head towards the breast.
-Allow baby to do so, supporting as needed
+• As baby becomes more alert, the baby may begin to move their head towards the breast.
+Allow baby to do so, supporting as needed.

 Baby’s First Feeding

-• Watch for baby to open his or her mouth widely and let baby self attach.
+• Watch for baby to open their mouth widely and let baby self-attach.
 It may take a few attempts until baby is latched comfortably.
 You may feel suction, but it should not be painful when baby is latched on.

-• During the first feedings your baby is receiving COLOSTRUM.
+• During the first feedings your baby is receiving colostrum milk.
 It is a thicker yellow substance.
 It only comes in small amounts, but it is full of energy and protection for your baby.
-It is all your baby needs.
+This is all your baby needs in these early days.

 Skin-to-skin at Home